Skip to Content

 4 Myths About Traumatic Brain Injuries

 1. You can’t suffer from a brain injury if you don’t lose consciousness – This idea is false.
-Not all brain injuries involve someone being knocked out or even struck in the head as previously discussed.
+Not all brain injuries involve someone being knocked out or struck in the head, as previously discussed.
 Medical testing is the best indicator of whether a brain injury has occurred.

 3. If a CT scan does not show a brain injury, then there is no brain injury – Also false.
-CT scans and MRIs show the structure of the brain and can often detect the presence of brain bleeds.
-A test can appear “normal” while a person has in fact sustained cognitive injuries.
+CT scans and MRIs show the brain’s structure and can often detect the presence of brain bleeds.
+A test can appear “normal” while a person has, in fact, sustained cognitive injuries.

 4. It is impossible to recover from a brain injury – Incorrect.
 Some brain injuries do cause permanent damage.
 However, there are many cases in which individuals recover and go on to live happy and healthy lives.